 Mobile and blockchain technologies are opening up new ways for citizens to interact with their state and with the marketplace.
 Procivis is developing innovative technology solutions to make these new forms of interaction user-friendly, relevant and secure.
-VALID is the next iteration of the Procivis digital identity platform, which draws on the e-government platform eID+, also developed by Procivis.
+VETRI is the next iteration of the Procivis digital identity platform, which draws on the e-government platform eID+, also developed by Procivis.

 A fast-growing market

 Whereas governments typically identify their citizens via government-authenticated identity attributes, market participants are willing and able to transact on the basis of a far broader set of data as long as it can be relied upon to a reasonable degree.
 For the next iteration of its digital identity platform, Procivis intends to expand the digital identity sphere beyond the narrow, government-defined set of identity attributes.
 In the age of big data, individuals generate an exponential amount of personal data that can identify who they are and the choices they make.
-With VALID, users will be able to control, safeguard and share that data when they so choose.
+With VETRI, users will be able to control, safeguard and share that data when they so choose.

 Targeted but anonymized data

-Buyers of this digital data for marketing purposes are also well served by VALID because they do not need to know people’s names, or contact details to run effective marketing campaigns.
+Buyers of this digital data for marketing purposes are also well served by VETRI because they do not need to know people’s names, or contact details to run effective marketing campaigns.
 All they require is a certain assurance they can reach a desired target audience as defined by the relevant combination of a user’s data, such as a particular demographic.
-With VALID, users will be able to proactively share anonymized data, thus enabling the creation of target audience filters on the VALID platform for digital advertisers.
+With VETRI, users will be able to proactively share anonymized data, thus enabling the creation of target audience filters on the VETRI platform for digital advertisers.
 In return, users will receive timely and relevant marketing.
-A key innovation is that with VALID these advertisers can never read or copy the information, but are simply assured that a defined pool of users corresponds to their audience criteria and have consented to receiving advertising from them or from similar companies as specified by the users’ interest and preference settings.
+A key innovation is that with VETRI these advertisers can never read or copy the information, but are simply assured that a defined pool of users corresponds to their audience criteria and have consented to receiving advertising from them or from similar companies as specified by the users’ interest and preference settings.
 Furthermore, the use cases for acquiring anomymised personal data go far beyond advertising to include, for instance, the growing demand from market and healthcare research.